It has been a while since the Dun Laoghaire Christmas Market had taken place.

 Photo by Felix Busse on shutterstock.com

-The Christmas market in Dun Laoghaire has been on hiatus for the last couple of years, giving everything that’s gone on since 2020.
+The Christmas market in Dun Laoghaire has been on hiatus for the last couple of years, but there’s plenty to look forward to in 2025.

 1. Santa